 Depositing molecules onto atomically clean surfaces in ultra-high vacuum allows chemical bonding, electronic states and charge transfer interactions to be probed by a range of soft X-ray spectroscopes, both in the lab at Nottingham and at synchrotron radiation facilities around the world.
-At the cutting edge of photoelectron spectroscopy is the capability to measure samples at elevated pressures of ~1 mbar (around a billion times higher pressure than traditional ultra-high vacuum experiments).
-This so called "high pressure photoelectron spectroscopy" allows us to help bridge the gap between traditional surface science and "real world" conditions.
+At the cutting edge of photoelectron spectroscopy is the capability to measure samples at elevated pressures of ~30 mbar (around a billion times higher pressure than traditional ultra-high vacuum experiments).
+This so called "high pressure photoelectron spectroscopy" helps us to bridge the gap between traditional surface science and "real world" conditions.
 My current research uses this technique to study photo-catatalytic reaction cycles that allow the production of hydrogen gas, from water, using sunlight - a potential environmentally friendly, carbon-free energy storage solution.

 The University of NottinghamUniversity Park

 For all enquiries please visit: